-However, the capacity of a conventional battery depends upon the amount of chemicals it contains.
+Actually, the capacity of a conventional battery depends upon the amount of chemical it contains.
 Thus, it also limits the amount of current it can supply.
 Lead-acid, Nickel-alkaline, and Zinc-air are the most popular battery types in vehicles.

 The function of an Automotive Battery:

 The main function of an automotive battery is to store and distribute the electric current to various systems in the vehicle.
 A modern vehicle needs an automotive battery to operate many electrical components/gadgets such as electrical gauges, digital gadgets, power windows, central locking mechanism, and air-conditioning, etc. Nowadays, from mobiles, portable refrigerators to electric tire inflators, almost every component operates on electric current.

 Furthermore, the automotive battery not only acts as a storage unit but also as a buffer to the electric components in vehicles.
 Thus, besides the fuse, it also helps to protect the components from a sudden surge of current in case of a fault in the generating system.

 Nowadays, many components operate electrically/electronically; shedding their pure mechanical function which the earlier generation cars used.
 Today, there are all-electric cars which run only on electric current.
 The electric cars need to have a better range to travel uninterruptedly.
 So, the engineers developed an advanced version of the battery with higher capacity.
 This battery is known as the Lithium-ion (Li-Ion) battery.
 It can store more current which changed the way cars work today.